Innovations in cardiac rhythm testing for healthcare providers

 Diagnosis of a wide spectrum of arrhythmias

-Effect verification and treatment optimization
+Effect verification and treatment optimisation

 Rhythm monitoring after catheter ablations